int-main-void/py-server/README.md

 # py-server

-simple python web server with Docker image
+Simple Python web server, packaged into a Docker image, and with a docker-compose.yml to run it.